KarthikKadambi/homebase/src/pages/posts/car-lease-explained.md

   - Finance
   - Cars
 ---

-<p>So you have decided to lease your car in U.S and have an establised credit score.
-Let's explore in detail on what is car lease, understand its core concepts and how to get a best deal.</p>
+So you have decided to lease your car in U.S and have an establised credit score.
+Let's explore in detail on what is car lease, understand its core concepts and how to get a best deal.

-<p>If you want to learn more on what is the difference between buying vs leasing, then please check this article: <a href="/posts/car-buy-vs-lease/">Buy vs Lease</a></p>
+If you want to learn more on what is the difference between buying vs leasing, then please check this article: <a href="/posts/car-buy-vs-lease/">Buy vs Lease</a>

-<p><strong>NOTE: </strong>The core concept of leasing is the same everywhere.
+**NOTE:** The core concept of leasing is the same everywhere.
 But the rules, taxes, popularity, and financial structure vary a lot depending on the country or region.
-You can still use this guide and correlate how the same concepts apply in your region just with a few practical differences.</p>
+You can still use this guide and correlate how the same concepts apply in your region just with a few practical differences.

 <h3 class="header-branding">🚘 What Is a Car Lease?</h3>
-<p>A car lease is essentially a long-term rental agreement usually 2 to 4 years where you pay to use a car rather than own it.</p>
+A car lease is essentially a long-term rental agreement usually 2 to 4 years where you pay to use a car rather than own it.
-<p>You’re paying for the car’s depreciation (the value it loses while you drive it) plus finance charges and fees.</p>
+You’re paying for the car’s depreciation (the value it loses while you drive it) plus finance charges and fees.

-<p>At the end of the lease, you return the car, unless you choose to buy it out at its residual value.</p>
+At the end of the lease, you return the car, unless you choose to buy it out at its residual value.

-<p>Leasing a car often feels confusing, especially when you see a quote full of terms like money factor, residual value, and cap cost.
-But once you understand what each number means, you can tell if you’re getting a good deal or overpaying for your lease.</p>
+Leasing a car often feels confusing, especially when you see a quote full of terms like money factor, residual value, and cap cost.
+But once you understand what each number means, you can tell if you’re getting a good deal or overpaying for your lease.

 <h3 class="header-branding">🚗 MSRP: The Lease Starting Point</h3>
-<p>MSRP is the sticker price — the manufacturer’s suggested price for the car before any negotiation, dealer discounts, or incentives.</p>
+MSRP is the sticker price — the manufacturer’s suggested price for the car before any negotiation, dealer discounts, or incentives.

-<p>It’s mainly used for two key purposes in a lease:</p>
+It’s mainly used for two key purposes in a lease:

 | Role                               | Description                                                                                                                                                                                             |
 | ---------------------------------- | ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |